samadritakarmakar/Project-FEA/README.md

 ## How to Use.
 (Still being Written)
-To understand on how to use the library you should have some understanding of C++ and Finite Element Methods, specially on how to derive weak forms.
+To understand on how to use the library you should have some understanding of C++, Armadillo C++ library and Finite Element Methods, specially on how to derive weak forms.

+Armadillo library is used in ProjectFEA for Matrix manipulations.
+Armadillo uses syntax that is very similar to Matlab/Octave.
+You can read more about the Armadillo project and it's documentation [here](http://arma.sourceforge.net/).

 Before going forward, some understanding of the file structure of the Library is needed.